Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 As an initial IR comb generator, we utilize an 18~GHz EO comb, similar to \cite{obrzud2018} (Fig.~\ref{fig:sophie}a).
 A CW laser of wavelength 1556.2~nm is stabilized to an optical resonance frequency in rubidium (Rb), providing an absolute frequency anchor for the IR EO comb (Methods).
 Comb generation proceeds by sending the CW laser through two electro-optic phase- and one electro-optic intensity modulator, creating an initial IR comb spanning approximately 0.6~THz.
 The modulation frequency of 18~GHz is provided by a low-noise microwave synthesizer, referenced to a miniature Rb atomic frequency source; over the relevant time scales of our experiments, a relative frequency stability better than $10^{-11}$ is achieved (Methods).
-In a waveshaper, a polynomial spectral phase up to 3$^\mathrm{rd}$ order is imprinted on the EO comb spectrum, to ensure short pulses after the amplification in an erbium-doped fiber amplifier (EDFA).
-In this way, an 18~GHz pulse train with 3~W of average power and pulses of 50 to 150~fs are generated.
-The pulses are out-coupled to free-space and coupled to the chip via a high-numerical aperture (NA=0.7) lens (estimated on chip pulse energy $\sim$30~pJ) .
-The generated spectra are similar to those generated at lower repetition rate (Fig.~\ref{fig:waveguideDesign}d-g).
-The chip's output is collimated using a parabolic mirror and sent through a tunable prism for coarse wavelength filtering and balancing flux levels as needed, before being coupled to a multi-mode fiber routing the light via a mode-scrambler and the calibration unit to the spectrograph (Methods).
+In a waveshaper, a polynomial spectral phase up to 3$^\mathrm{rd}$ order is imprinted on the EO comb spectrum, to ensure short pulses after the amplification in an erbium-doped fiber amplifier (EDFA) and an additional stretch of optical fiber for nonlinear pulse compression.
+In this way, an 18~GHz femtosecond pulse train with 3~W of average power can be generated.
+The pulses are out-coupled to free-space and coupled to the chip via a high-numerical aperture (NA=0.7) lens (estimated on chip pulse energy $\sim$20~pJ).
+Despite the high average input power levels, we did not observe any waveguide damage.
 For comb generation, we choose the waveguide in Fig.~\ref{fig:waveguideDesign}f, as it exhibits a strong UV signal and a clear separation between the harmonics.
-Figure ~\ref{fig:sophie}b shows the comb spectra as recorded by the charged coupled device (CCD) detector of the cross-dispersed spectrograph and extracted 1-dimensional spectra (Fig.~\ref{fig:sophie}c).
+We arrange the waveshaper and the optical fiber after the amplifier such that the driving pulses are of ca. 200~fs duration, maintaining the separation between the harmonics, so that the emergence of inconsistent frequency combs, as described above, can be excluded.
+As we show in the SI, Section~5, shorter pulses can enable the generation of broadband and merging harmonics, which opens opportunities for future work.